tinymce/tinymce-docs/get-started/first-steps.md

 keywords: tinymce script textarea
 ---

-Welcome to the tinymce documentaiton.
+Welcome to the tinymce documentation.
 In this first section we will be installing tinmce and providing some background on what it does.

 We will start by getting a local editor up and running using our content delivery network(CDN).
-This should take about 5 minutes and is a good stating point for developers who are new to tinymce.
+This should take about 5 minutes and is a good starting point for developers who are new to tinymce.

 To get started download TinyMCE and install it locally the [Advanced Install](../advanced-install/#sdkinstall) by following the instructions in the "Get Started" section.